 Office of Student Affairs, Unger Lounge

 The Peabody Institute of the Johns Hopkins University values diversity and inclusion.
 We are committed to a climate of mutual respect and civility among members of our community.
 Peabody recognizes that disability is an aspect of diversity that adds richness to our community.
 To this end, Disability Resources in the Student Affairs Office collaborates with students, faculty, and staff to create learning environments that are usable, equitable, inclusive and welcoming.
 However, there may be times when there are aspects of the instruction or design of courses that result in barriers to inclusion or to accurate assessment of achievement.
-Students with disabilities who anticipate barriers to full participation in courses and/or campus activities are encouraged to contact Kyley Sommer, director of student affairs and disability resources coordinator, in the Student Affairs Office.
+Students with disabilities who anticipate barriers to full participation in courses and/or campus activities are encouraged to contact [email protected].

-In order to ensure a smooth transition to secure reasonable accommodations, students may sign up for services by completing the forms listed below.
+In order to ensure a smooth transition to secure reasonable accommodations, students may request disability related accommodations or services by completing the registration steps below.
 Students are encouraged to identify themselves as early as possible since some accommodations may take time to put in place.
-Even if a student does not anticipate needing any accommodations at this time, we encourage students to bring or send in documentation and contact the disability resources coordinator.
-In this way, this office will be ready to move with expediency on a request that may surface at a later date.

 Questions about disability resources and requests for accommodations at the Peabody Conservatory should be directed to the Student Affairs Office.